Textile design

 You also learn to use computer-aided design (CAD), critically evaluate and interpret materials, research designs and predict trends, and communicate with clients, manufacturing staff, buyers and retailers.

-Other useful skills include:
+Other useful skills that are valued by many employers include:

 - project management - to see the design project through from conception to completion